-- Two Disaster Recovery Centers are now open in Douglas and Washington counties to provide oneon-one assistance for people affected by the April tornadoes. - Recovery specialists from FEMA and the U.S. Small Business Administration are providing information about available recovery programs and helping people with their applications.
+- Two FEMA Disaster Recovery Centers are now open in Douglas and Washington counties to provide one-on-one assistance for people affected by the April tornadoes. - Recovery specialists from FEMA and the U.S. Small Business Administration are providing information about available recovery programs and helping people with their applications.

-Disaster Recovery Centers are open 8 a.m. to 7 p.m., seven days a week, until further notice:
+For a limited time, Disaster Recovery Centers are open 8 a.m. to 7 p.m., seven days a week, until further notice: